Life

 Chernyshenko, Serge V. “Phenomenon of Life: General Aspects.”
 In Encyclopedia of Ecology, edited by Brian Fath, 2nd ed.
 2008.
 Reprint, Oxford: Elsevier, 2019.

-for the overview and definitions, see:
+For an overview and definitions, see:

 Ward, Peter D., and Joseph L. Kirschvink.
 A New History of Life: The Radical New Discoveries About the Origins and Evolution of Life on Earth.
 New York: Bloomsbury Press, 2015.